Skip to main content

 Use Markdown to create a nested list in a text field in Typecase.

-Under the bullet point that needs a nested list, use a space, then a single dash, followed by a space before each word or sentence.
+While creating a list, add your text as usual and then use a hard return '↵'.
+Then, add a space, then a single dash, followed by a space before each word or sentence in the nested list.

 Find out more about using Markdown in Typecase